 In an employee’s market, company reputation is everything.
 79% of UK adults are less likely to buy from a company with a poor reputation, and this reputation includes how that company treats its staff.
 50% of job candidates would not work for an organisation with a negative brand, even if paid more.

 You’ve created a compelling brand story that effectively sells your products or services.
 How do you make your company as compelling to attract and retain the best talent?
-This is where employer branding comes in.
+This is where employer branding and employer value proposition (EVP) come in.

 What is employer branding?